kapilgarg16/Scientific-Calculator/README.md

-This is scientific calculator, which do all type of scientific calculation like trigonometry , root , log, factorial...etc. and display time and date in bottom of calculator.
+This is scientific calculator with GUI, which do all type of scientific calculation like trigonometry , root , log, factorial...etc. and display time and date in bottom of calculator.

 Used language : python with TKINTER module